axivo/k3s-cluster/docs/content/tutorials/handbook/_index.md

   open: true
 ---

-The handbook contains a collection of tutorials, allowing the end-user to further understand the K3s cluster configuration, as well the various deployment procedures and optimizations applied during the Ansible playbooks execution.
+The handbook contains a collection of tutorials, allowing the end-user to further understand the K3s cluster configuration, as well various deployment procedures and optimizations applied during the Ansible playbooks execution.

 <!--more-->